 Facilities for visitors

-Families, friends and carers will be welcome to visit the hospital as soon as Covid-19 restrictions allow.
-Facilities at the hospital:
+Families, friends and carers are welcome to visit the hospital as outlined above.

 - Disabled access to all parts of the hospital